 The Phantom has Xander Drax kill a gangster who wants to opt out with a decorative African spear.

 In the Star Wars Expanded Universe novel Darksaber, Admiral Daala gets all the Imperial Remnant faction leaders together in a meeting and then gases them all so she can assume control over all their forces.
 She does make an honest effort to tell them her plan and get them to sign on willingly; since Imperial leaders strongly tend to be short-sighted egomaniacs, it rapidly becomes clear that it'd be easier just to kill them all and do it herself.
 When she did and then failed miserably in her campaign against the New Republic, she fled in a huff and left the Empire to Captain Pellaeon, the shining exception to the rule, who only killed board members if they attacked him.

-In the short story "Nemesis" by Arthur C. Clarke, the Master has been defeated in his quest of world domination, and his army is being destroyed.
+In the short story "Nemesis" by Arthur C. Clarke* originally "Exile of the Eons", the Master has been defeated in his quest of world domination, and his army is being destroyed.
 He gathers his cabinet at their underground boardroom for the last meeting, even though they all know that the war is lost, and surrender is unthinkable (and wouldn't work anyway), so they'll have to die here.
 However, he reveals that he plans to put himself into suspended animation for a hundred years, then begin his plans again.
 He then leaves, welds the metal door closed, and blocks all tunnels behind him with cave-ins.

 Played with in one of the Alex Rider novels.
 The board needs a villain for Alex to investigate, so they kill one of their own and set him up somewhere MI6 will know to look.